NateSavage/pznix/README.md

 };
 ```

+Don't forget to forward the ports on your firewall, Project Zomboid does also seem to support UPNP.

 ### Running Multiple Servers On One Host

 You can declare as many servers as you like, each will have it's own systemd service (`pznix-<my-server>`), user,